epam/inspecto/README.md

 > npm run build

+#### Update demo in run-time

+in one terminal

+> npm run build:watch

+in the second terminal

+> npm run demo

+After changing files it will be updated automatically

 #### Local testing

 For development purposes run the following command in the root of the project